 A thriving economy is central to the quality of life in Newry, Mourne and Down.
 Located on the economic corridor between Belfast and Dublin, our District has a real opportunity to compete, by driving growth in the existing business base, increasing productivity and attracting new businesses.
-We will continue to work with partners to create a climate for innovation and competitiveness and progress the Belfast Region City Deal which is focused on extending domestic and international investment across our District.
+We will continue to work with partners to create a climate for innovation and competitiveness by

-The challenges and opportunities presented through Brexit will have an impact on the communities we serve, and the Council has taken a proactive role in lobbying and advocating for the needs of the region, as well as the future nature of the Irish border.
+The challenges and opportunities presented through Brexit will have an impact on the communities we serve, and the Council has taken a proactive role in lobbying and advocating for the needs of the region.
 Deprivation also remains a growing issue across the District.
-Three neighbourhoods are now ranked as the most deprived in terms of income across Northern Ireland and a further 34 fall within the 25% most deprived in terms of 'employment and education' and 'skills and training'.
-Whilst the median gross annual salary of £19,928 falls below the regional average of £21,245, 76% of residents are economically active, which is above the regional average of 74%.
+Three neighbourhoods are now ranked as the top three most deprived in terms of income across Northern Ireland and a further 34 fall within the 25% most deprived in terms of 'employment' and 'education skills and training'.
+The median gross annual salary of £20,093 falls below the regional average of £22,016, and the number of residents aged 16-64 years who are economically active has declined from 75.7% in 2016 to 68.4% in 2017, which is below the current regional average of 72.3%.

-Worth £61m to the local economy, tourism is also a critical driver for economic growth in Newry, Mourne and Down, supporting almost 5,000 jobs.
-As a popular destination for domestic tourists, the District is rich with tourism assets and scenic beauty, which contributed to a 40% increase in the number of visitors and a 27% increase in visitor spend between 2015 and 2016.
-The continued implementation of the Tourism Strategy will be instrumental in promoting Newry, Mourne and Down as a premier, year-round mountain and maritime destination, recognised for its EPIC experiences in outdoor adventure, its rich tapestry of cultural heritage, myths and stories, as well as its authentic local life.
+Worth £90m to the local economy in 2017, tourism is also a critical driver for economic growth in Newry, Mourne and Down.
+As a popular destination for domestic tourists, the District is rich with tourism assets and scenic beauty, which contributed to a 3.2% increase in the number of visitors and a 48% increase in visitor spend between 2016 and 2017.
+The continued implementation of the Tourism Strategy and the emerging Arts, Culture and Heritage Strategy will help promote Newry, Mourne and Down as a premier, year-round mountain and maritime destination, recognised for its EPIC experiences in outdoor adventure, its rich tapestry of cultural heritage, myths and stories, as well as its authentic local life.

 Our performance improvement objectives are based on the issues that matter most to you.
-Over the past two years, almost all respondents to consultations on the performance improvement objectives agreed with the inclusion of this objective and many identified 'arts, culture and events' as a priority area for improvement.
-The consultations also highlighted the importance of investing in coastal areas, bridging the skills gap between education and employment and recognising the positive contribution a thriving arts scene can have on community life, all of which the Council will focus on during 2018-19.
+Over the past three years, almost all respondents to consultations on the performance improvement objectives agreed with the inclusion of this objective and many identified 'economic development and tourism' and 'arts, culture and events' as priority areas for improvement.
+The consultations also highlighted the importance of investing in coastal areas and tourist attractions, bridging the skills gap between education and employment and recognising the positive contribution a thriving arts and culture scene can have on community life, all of which the Council will continue to focus on during 2019-20.